-Over the past decade, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past 10 years, both the U.S. and Canadian governments have mandated that all producers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for the last several decades.
 The R-22 and HCFC mandates are suppose to have the HVAC industry shift to a more environmentally friendly refrigerant with a technical label R410A.
 R410A has been proven to be safer for the environment.

 In late 2010 reputable air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These units are more commonly called “dry charged units”.
 These A/C units can legally be sold and installed then your local HVAC contractor (such as Stallion Heating and Air Conditioning) can charge the unit with R22.
 R22 is still legal for AC repair or service for a short time longer.
 The purpose of these Dry Charged Units is to offer the greater Philadelphia area a more simple and cost effective replacement option for central air conditioners and heat pumps.
 However, these units also bypass the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

 Should I buy a “Dry Charge” A/C system?

 Well, it really depends on a number of things.
-The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
+The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

-Current R-410A systems have many benefits to Atlanta homeowners that Dry Charge units do not.
+Current R-410A systems offer benefits to Philadelphia homeowners that Dry Charge units do not.
 A sample of the benefits include:

 - Improved energy efficiency for reduced cost of comfort